summerscope/summerchildr/README.md

 Then simply copy and paste the `http` link that appears in the terminal into a browser.

+# Debugging

-## FAQ: If you’re having issues with R packages installation
+## If you’re having issues with R packages installation

 1. Clone the repository